-A third-country national shall prove that he/she has sufficient financial means to cover his/her subsistence during his/her stay in the Republic of Croatia and his/her return to the country of origin or transit to a third country.
+According to the Article 9 of the Regulation on the Visa Regime (Official Gazette of the Republic of Croatia No. 92/2021) a third-country national is obliged to provide proof of sufficient financial means to cover his/her subsistence during the short stay in the Republic of Croatia and his/her return to the country of origin or transit to a third country.

-When a third-country national enters the Republic of Croatia, a body in charge of state border crossing control is authorized to request him/her to present financial means necessary to cover his/her subsistence during his/her stay in the Republic of Croatia and return to the country of origin or transit to a third country.
+When a third-country national enters the Republic of Croatia, the authorities responsible for state border control are authorized to request him/her proof of sufficient financial means to cover his/her subsistence during the stay in the Republic of Croatia and his/her return to the country of origin or transit to a third country.

-The amount of financial means is fixed at the equivalent of 70€ (in words: seventy euros) per day of the estimated stay in the Republic of Croatia.
+The amount of financial means is fixed at the equivalent of $70 \in$ (seventy Euros) per day of the intended stay in the Republic of Croatia.

-If a third-country national is in possession of a certified letter of guarantee by a natural or legal person from the Republic of Croatia, proof of a tourist booking or a similar document, he/she shall present proof that he/she possesses the amount equivalent to 30€ (in words: thirty euros) per day of estimated stay in the Republic of Croatia.
+If a third-country national is in possession of a certified letter of guarantee by a natural or a legal person from the Republic of Croatia, proof of a tourist booking or a similar document, he/she is required to provide proof of having at disposal the amount equivalent to $30 \in$ (thirty Euros) per day of the intended stay in the Republic of Croatia.

-By way of exception, if a third-country national is in possession of a certified letter of guarantee by a natural or legal person from the Republic of Croatia from which it is evident that the guarantor fully assumes all costs related to stay and leaving the Republic of Croatia, the third- country national is exempted from the obligation to prove the possession of means referred to in paragraph 1 of this Article.
+By way of exception, if a third-country national is in possession of a certified letter of guarantee by a natural or a legal person from the Republic of Croatia from which it is evident that the guarantor fully assumes all costs related to his/her stay in and departure from the Republic of Croatia, the third-country national is exempted from the obligation to provide proof of means referred to in paragraph 1 of Article 9 of the Regulation on the Visa Regime.